Free, prior and informed consent: International development

 The principle of FPIC within international development is most clearly stated in the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).
 Article 10 states:

 Indigenous Peoples shall not be forcibly removed from their lands or territories.
 No relocation shall take place without the free, prior and informed consent of the Indigenous Peoples concerned and after agreement on just and fair compensation and, where possible, with the option of return.

 Articles 11, 19, 28, and 29 of the declaration also explicitly use the term.
 It is further established in international conventions, notably the ILO Convention 169 on Indigenous and Tribal Peoples.
 Countries including Peru, Australia, and the Philippines have included FPIC in their national law.

+Criticism and challenges

+Although FPIC is protected under international law, State domestic policies often work around the consent aspect, understanding it as a negotiation process, rather than a process of internal self-determination.
+Industry representatives argue that the FPIC framework, particularly the consent part, allows Indigenous peoples to stop development projects that could benefit public interests and economic growth.
+The counter argument to this however, is that extraction for corporate profit reproduces neocolonial legacies.

+Another critique is that the FPIC framework threatens state sovereignty by giving decision-making powers of land to communities and Indigenous peoples.
+The counter argument to this point out how Federal systems and decentralized governance already share decision-making powers, explaining how Indigenous governance can also exist within multiple levels of authority.
+Additionally, Scholars argue that Indigenous sovereignty already existed before state sovereignty, explain how Indigenous communities has had, and still has, long-standing authority over their land.
+The FPIC doesn't create indigenous power, it protects the power that has already existed long before state control.

 International law

 The role of Indigenous Peoples' FPIC in decisions about infrastructure or extractive industries developed on their ancestral domain is an issue in international law.
 Projects lacking FPIC are called development aggression by Indigenous Peoples, whose lack access to accountability and grievance mechanisms to address human rights violations have been formally raised with the United Nations Human Rights Council.
 Asian Indigenous Peoples urged the UN to address the issue before the economic integration of ASEAN in 2015, because of the human rights records of member states such as Myanmar and Laos, which are among the world's most repressive societies.